 Frank has been a forensic accountant for more than 25 years, first giving evidence in 1999.
 He has worked on more than 150 investigation and expert witness cases and has experience of English high court litigation, international arbitration and mediation.

-Frank was a partner and head of Dispute Services in the UK at a Big 4 accounting firm until 2013.
-He has given oral evidence numerous times in the English courts and before international arbitration tribunals.
+Frank was a partner and head of Dispute Services in the UK at a Big 4 accounting firm until November 2013.
+He has given oral evidence many times in the English courts and before international arbitration tribunals.

 Frank specialises in assessing losses and damages in disputes across most industry sectors with a particular specialism in large ICT implementation contract disputes including ICT outsourcing disputes.

 Frank has provided expert evidence on loss, damages and other accounting matters across most industry sectors including ICT, oil and gas, financial services, retail and distribution, manufacturing, government and infrastructure, utilities, transport, real estate, professional services and sport.
-He has given oral evidence on many occasions, including in London, Paris and the Cayman Islands in 2017 alone.
+He has given oral evidence on many occasions, including four times in 2017.
 He has been appointed as an arbitrator’s assessor under the Arbitration Act 1996.

 Frank has presented on quantum issues in litigation, completion accounts disputes and other dispute related matters to professional colleagues, external law firms and other interested parties.
 He is a regular guest speaker at client seminars on quantum issues in IT disputes and has written numerous articles.